marshacb/GoWeather/README.md

 ========================
 Set up GOPATH

-Follow instructions to download Microsoft SQL Server Docker Image of choice from https://hub.docker.com/_/microsoft-mssql-server
+Follow instructions to download and run Microsoft SQL Server Docker Image of choice from https://hub.docker.com/_/microsoft-mssql-server

+Run scripts found in 'schema_001.sql' file from within docker sql container

 Inside of root go_weather directory run the 'go build' command.
 Once the binary is built use the ./go_weather command to execute the binary.